SherylHohman/CarND-P2-Traffic-Sign-Classifier/WRITEUP.md

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to over fitting or under fitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
 (**TODO**)
 * Which parameters were tuned?
 How were they adjusted and why?
+version 1 (descent, bordeline passing 93%)
+![alt text][img]
+From this chart, I decided to adjust the learning rate (?and sigma) ..

+version 2 (good, passes kinda 95%)
+![alt text][img]
+Clearly, this model responded well to the new learning rate (and sigma) Seing..
+I'm curious if It might be helpful to adjust learning rate after Epoch..
+Or to increase learning rate for the initial ??n Epochs, in order to reduce the amount of time spent training.
+More importantly, however is The steady climb in validation, after it's initial drop.
+While the training loss continues to decrease (to Zero! - a sure sign that it has overfitted the training data),
+the loss in the validation set climbs with every Epoch.
+Even while validation accuracy continues to get better.
+Indicated to me that my model was over fitting to the test set.
+To address this I considered adding a dropout to ny neural net, and adding data augmentation.
+I decided to first try dropout, as it was more straigntforward - only 1 paramater to tune.
+Data Augmentation can take many forms.
+Which techniques to use, how many techniques to apply at a time, etc. It would also take more work to implement each of the augmentation alogrithms.
+And it's best to implement a single technique at a time, to see how the network responds to each.

+I decided add dropout.

+version 3 (dropout: clearly 95%)
+![alt text][img]  version 3 (dropout: clearly 95%)
+I added dropout to the first two fully connected layers: layer3 and layer4.
+layers 3 and 4 now consisted of fcc_layer, relu_activation, and finally, dropout.
+The keep probability I used for each was 0.5.
+This appeared to be a standard starting value to use, and it seemed to work well for me.
+Other options could have been to use dropout on just one of the two layers, or to vary one or both keep_probabilities, perhaps trying 0.25 for one of them.
+I was happy with improved results obtained with 0.5 keep at layer3 and 0.5 keep at layer 4.
+The network took longer to train, and in fact, from the training_stats chart, it does not appear to have reached it's maximum potential at 100 Epochs.
+However, it is fairly flat; ROI in additional Epochs would be low.
+Again, it might be helpful to lower learning rate after Epoch..
+It also might be helpful to increase learning rate for the first ?nn Epochs.
+As this model takes longer to train, this is the first adjustment I would attempt.
+After that I would tackle Augmentation.

+Looking at the chart of the training_stats, We immediately see the effects of adding dropout.
+In this new chart, we see that once achieved, the validation accuracy remains above ??%.
+In contrast, the previous model would routinely drop to about ??93% While the magnitude of oscillation is shallower (this is good), the frequency is greater.
+This is to be expected, as we are throwing away half of the information it trained on at each step.
+Result: it takes longer to train, but the overall gains are more steady or stable.
+Basically, like an electric circuit, any particular electron may move forward or backward, and only a tiny amount at that, overall there is a steady current.
+Likewise, there is a steady climb on average.
+We also see that Validation Loss has decreased overall!
+And while it still climbs over time, the rate of climb is Much Slower.
+Finally, we see that Validation loss is much closer in distance to Training loss, and its slope is closer to Training loss as well.
+Training loss does Not reach Zero, Training Accuracy does Not reach 100%.
+I conclude that dropout was effective in reducing the overfitting problem seen in the previous model.
+While tuning the dropout_keep rate might gain further improvements, that does not seem to be the best use of effort or time at this point: overfitting is under control with respect to overall accuracy of our model.
+At this point, Accuracy, or ability of our model to learn particulars of each sign appears to be a reflection of our training data itself.
+Refering back to our distribution of data, we can see that there is a vast variation in the number of examples provided for each label.
+For example, label ??n has around ??n example images, while ??m has around ??n images.
+Additionally, looking at just 3 of our training images, we see that the quality of images in that sample set varies widely: one is severly under exposed, another is overexposed - I do not even know what traffic sign that one represents.
+It seems to me data augmentation would be a great next step to improve our network.
+In the next section, when I throw new images at it, this becomes even more apparent.
+I chose images that were taken at an angle, images with bad cropping, and images that were under represented in the training data.
+The network performed rather poorly with these.
+My images likely deviated greatly from the type of labeled data it had seen so far.
+Indeed, the test set achieved 94% accuracy.
+My images achieved only ??n% accuracy.
+Of course, my sample set was too small to report a reliable accuracy report.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

 If a well known architecture was chosen: